Stefan Kecskes

 Using Volumes in Kubernetes

 Volumes in Kubernetes are used to store data used by our applications.
 So that concept is very similar to volumes in docker containers.
-But there are some subtle differences, as always in life; nothing can be simple. :) There are many types of volumes in Kubernetes, and in this post, we will group them by properties and see the some of the most common types.
-Like with docker, we will group them to local and remote volumes.
+But there are some subtle differences, as always in life; nothing can be simple. :) There are many types of volumes in Kubernetes, and in this post, we will group them by properties and see some of the most common types.

 Declarative Kubernetes

-With docker, we used docker run ... for each docker instance.
-We came at some point to situation where our commands became too long with many parameters or that running the same command again and again was time-consuming and mroe error-prone.
-That is where stopped using imperative approach and started to use declarative approach with docker-compose yaml files.
-Same is with imperative approach using kubectl .... as I showed you in the previous blog post about Kubernetes basics.
-This time lets look into how we can achieve same more advanced stuff but with declarative approach with Kubernetes Resource definition files.
+Imperative approach using kubectl .... is great, but we came at some point to situation where our commands became too long with many parameters or that running the same command again and again was time-consuming and more error-prone.
+That is where we stop using imperative approach and start to use declarative approach with Kubernetes Resource definition files.

 Kubernetes basics